ProyectoDatos2/Datos2/README.en.md

 >[!IMPORTANT]
 >It is important to ensure that no errors have occurred during the process.
 Using a multimeter in continuity mode, you can verify that there are no short circuits between Vcc and GND, as well as between each of the pins of the components.

-#### **Step 1** - Components
+### **Step 1** - Components

-Have all the necessary components on hand for the board.
-It is recommended to test that each of them is functioning correctly.
+Have all the necessary components ready for the board.
+It is recommended to test each of them to ensure they are functioning correctly.
 Below is an image with each one.

 <br>